Mastering the NCLEX the First Time: Strategy and Tips

 A nurse for over 35 years and a board-certified nurse practitioner since 1998, Dr. Dabrow Woods practices as an acute care/critical care nurse practitioner for Penn Medicine, Chester County Hospital.
 She also serves as adjunct faculty in the graduate nursing program at Drexel University and precepts nurse practitioner and DNP students.
 Dr. Dabrow Woods is the chief nurse of Wolters Kluwer, Health, Learning, Research and Practice, a global company that produces and publishes information for healthcare professionals in education, practice, and research.

-Alaina Ross, RN, BSN has 10 years of experience as a PACU nurse.
-Alaina is also an expert contributor for Test Prep Insight, a test prep company that helps students pass exams like the TEAS and NCLEX.
+Alaina Ross, RN, BSN, has 10 years of experience as a post-anesthesia care unit nurse.
+Ross is also an expert contributor for Test Prep Insight, a test prep company that helps students pass exams like the Test of Essential Academic Skills and NCLEX.

 Elizabeth Clarke, FNP, MSN, RN, MSSW

-Elizabeth Clarke is a board-certified family nurse practitioner.
-A native of Boston, MA, Clarke tired of the cold and snowy winters and moved to Coral Gables, FL in order to complete her undergraduate degree in nursing at the University of Miami.
-After working for several years in the UHealth and Jackson Memorial Medical systems in the cardiac and ER units, Clarke returned to the University of Miami to complete her master of science in nursing.
-Since completing her MSN degree, Elizabeth has worked providing primary and urgent care to pediatric populations.
+Elizabeth Clarke, FNP, MSN, RN, MSSW, is a board-certified family nurse practitioner.
+A native of Boston, Massachusetts, Clarke tired of the cold and snowy winters and moved to Coral Gables, Florida to complete her undergraduate degree in nursing at the University of Miami.
+After working for several years in the UHealth and Jackson Memorial Medical systems in the cardiac and emergency room units, Clarke returned to the University of Miami to complete her master of science in nursing (MSN).
+Since completing her MSN degree, Clarke has worked providing primary and urgent care to pediatric populations.